influxdata/docs-v2/content/chronograf/v1.9/guides/create-alert-rules.md

 1. Locate the alert you want to delete, and then hover over the "Task Enabled" box.
 A **Delete** button appears to the right.
 3. Click **Delete** to delete the rule.

-**NOTE:** Once you delete a rule, it will be removed permanently.
-This action cannot be undone.
+**Note:** Deleting a rule cannot be undone, and removes the rule permanently.

 ## View alert history